Get the May 2023 Patch Tuesday updates today

 The Redmond-based tech giant has been hard at work on security improvements in pretty much everything that has to do with software security.

 Last month, the 74 new updates that were deployed during the Patch Tuesday rollout addressed CVEs in:

 - Microsoft Windows and Windows Components

 - Exchange Server

-Looking back at last month’s rollout, with 128 CVEs released, 10 were rated as Critical, 115 were rated Important, and three were rated Moderate in severity.
+Looking back at last month’s rollout, with 74 CVEs released, six were rated Critical, 67 are rated Important, and only one is rated Moderate in severity.

 What can we expect this month?